28 Best and Worst Canned Soups and Soup Products

 Campbell’s Slow Kettle Style Tomato & Sweet Basil Bisque

-Often a staple pairing with a gooey grilled cheese, tomato bisque is certainly a soup of comfort and tradition.
+Often a staple pairing with gooey grilled cheese, tomato bisque is certainly a soup of comfort and tradition.
 Don’t be fooled by Campbell’s new “Slow Kettle Style” offering, which serves up as much sugar as what you’d find in 130 Teddy Graham cookies.
 Wolfgang Puck’s organic offering contains home-pantry-style ingredients and nutritionals that won’t derail your diet.
 The same can’t be said for these worst pasta sauces.

 Progresso Light Vegetable Soup